ir-uam/RELISON/docs/source/diffusion/protocols/protocols.rst

 In the threshold model, the users decide to propagate a received piece of content only if a certain threshold of users has sent it to them.
 We differentiate two variants:

-* **Probability threshold:** the user decides to propagate a piece after more than a given proportion of the users have sent him the content.
+* **Proportion threshold:** the user decides to propagate a piece after more than a given proportion of the users have sent him the content.
 * **Count threshold:** the user decides to propagate a piece after more than a given number of the users have sent him the content.

 **Reference:** D. Kempe, J. Kleinberg, and E. Tardos.
 Maximizing the spread of influence through a social network, KDD 2003, pp. 137–146 (2003).